sovietspaceship/UE4RemoteControlLibrary/README.md

 ## Contributing

-I created this library for my own projects, so it may not have methods useful to everybody.
-If you want some methods that are missing to be included I'd be happy to consider any merge request!
+I created this library as a base for my own projects, so it may not be very useful by itself without adding more methods.
+If you want some commonly useful methods to be included I'd be happy to consider any merge request!